justinmtech/Aqua/README.md

 - SoundUtils - Broadcast sounds to all online players with or without permissions
 - BossBarCache - Bossbar cache for storing and modifying temporary bossbar objects (useful for status updates with progress)
 - Message - Send ActionBar messages cleanly
-- SQLConnector - Database boilerplate code for MySQL databases and connections
+- Credentials - Database credentials wrapped in a class.
+= ConnectionManager - Easily setup HikariCP data sources and obtain sql connections efficiently.
 - SQLQueries - An enum class with SQL query notes and basic examples.
 Simply use "SQLQueries." to then show query syntax.
 - PlayerUtils - Give ItemStack to player or drop naturally if inv is full with one liner.
 - StringSearch - Given an input string and set of other strings, return similar or matching strings.